The Brilliant Healer's New Life in the Shadows: Characters

-Also called "Zophia the Tornado," she is one of the 'big three' leaders of the slums' demi-human gangs.
+Also called "Zophia the Tornado", she is one of the 'big three' leaders of the slums' demi-human gangs.
 Calm and confident, she is a lizardkin who runs the gang of lizardmen, known for robbing rich merchants and assisting the downtrodden.
-The first gang leader to meet Zenos, he earns her respect after easily amputating and replacing her poisoned arm.
+The first gang leader to meet Zenos, he earns her respect and affection after easily amputating and replacing her poisoned arm.